nschlia/ffmpegfs/INSTALL.md

 		--enable-libxvid \
 		--enable-libx264

-Fix the complaints by configure, i.e., install the required development packages, then
+Fix the complaints by configure, i.e., installing the required development packages, then

     make install

 This works for me.
 Decoding runs much faster with these settings.

-**NOTE:** Depending on the source formats you have it may be required to add additional libraries.
+**NOTE:** Depending on the source formats you have, it may be required to add additional libraries.

 Trouble Shooting
 ----------------